Heteroscedastic Temporal Variational Autoencoder For Irregular Time Series: Introduction

 In such situations, it is of critical importance for interpolation models to be able to correctly reflect the variable input uncertainty that results from variable observation sparsity so as not to provide overly confident inferences.
 However, modeling time series data subject to irregular sampling poses a significant challenge to machine learning models that assume fully-observed, fixed-size feature representations \citep{marlin-ihi2012,yadav2018mining,shukla2021survey}.
 The main challenges in dealing with such data include the presence of variable time gaps between the observation time points, partially observed feature vectors caused by the lack of temporal alignment across different dimensions, as well as different data cases, and variable numbers of observations across dimensions and data cases.
 Significant recent work has focused on developing specialized models and architectures to address these challenges in modeling irregularly sampled multivariate time series \citep{ li2015classification, li2016scalable, lipton2016directly, futoma2017improved, che2016recurrent, shukla2019, Rubanova2019, seft, Li2020, shukla2021multitime, DeBrouwer2019, datagru2020,kidger2020}.

 Recently, \citet{shukla2021multitime} introduced the Multi-Time Attention Network (mTAN) model, a variational autoencoder (VAE) architecture for continuous-time interpolation of irregularly sampled time series.
 This model was shown to provide state-of-the-art classification and deterministic interpolation performance.
-However, like many VAEs, the mTAN architecture produces a homoscedastic output distribution.
+However, like many VAEs, the mTAN architecture produces a homoscedastic output distribution conditioned on the latent state.
 This means that the model can only reflect uncertainty due to variable input sparsity through variations in the VAE latent state.
 As we will show, this mechanism is insufficient to capture differences in uncertainty over time.
 On the other hand, Gaussian Process Regression-based (GPR) methods \citep{gp2006} have the ability to reflect variable uncertainty through the posterior inference process.
-The main drawbacks of GPR-based methods are their significantly higher run times during both training and inference, and the added complexity of needing to define positive definite covariance functions for multivariate time series.
+The main drawbacks of GPR-based methods are their significantly higher run times during both training and inference, and the added restriction to define positive definite covariance functions for multivariate time series.

 In this work, we propose a novel encoder-decoder architecture for multivariate probabilistic time series interpolation that we refer to as the {\it Heteroscedastic Temporal Variational Autoencoder} or HeTVAE.
 HeTVAE aims to address the challenges described above by encoding information about input sparsity using an uncertainty-aware multi-time attention network (UnTAN), flexibly capturing relationships between dimensions and time points using both probabilistic and deterministic latent pathways, and directly representing variable output uncertainty via a heteroscedastic output layer.